shinyorg/shiny/docs/Input/quickstart.md

 ## Setup

+### WARNING: This method does require a later build of MSBuild - 16.8+ which is not yet available in most CI systems.
+You can
+use a utility like boots to install the latest beta of Mono, Xamarin Android, & Xamarin iOS on macOS to build your app.

-1. The first thing is to install Shiny.Core as it used by all of the Shiny libraries (or Shiny which contains the code gen, but we'll get to that later).
+1. The first thing is to install <?!
+NugetShield "Shiny" /?> to your application head project (ie. MyProject.iOS and MyProject.Android).
+This library contains the Shiny.Core and source generators designed to plugin all of the boilerplate code you'll need.

-2. In your shared code project.
-Create a Shiny startup file:

-<?!
-Startup ?>
-// this is where you'll load things like BLE, GPS, etc - those are covered in other sections
-// things like the jobs, environment, power, are all installed automatically
-<?!/ Startup ?>

-As another alternative, you can have Shiny generate a startup file automatically at compile time.

-### Android & iOS

-1. The best option is to install the <?# NugetShield "Shiny" /?> in your head Android, iOS, and UWP head projects.
-2. In each head project, add the following anywhere in your project:
+2. Add the following anywhere in each head project

 ```csharp
 // NOTE THE USE OF THE FULL TYPE NAME INCLUDING NAMESPACE